Late Spring Bulletin

 Your Late Spring Treatment provides:

-- Fertilization to strengthen the lawn’s ability to resist insects, diseases and summer stress.
-Our company performs soil testing to determine your lawn’s nutrient levels and design our custom-blended fertilizer to fit your lawn’s requirements.
+o Fertilization to strengthen the lawn’s ability to resist insects, diseases and summer stress.

-- Grub-proofing not only to prevent grubs from eating the roots of your turf, but also to control Japanese beetles from attacking your plants.
-All of this is done environmentally a product that will not harm earthworms and other beneficial insects.
+o Grub-proofing not only to prevent grubs from eating the roots of your turf, but also to control Japanese beetles from attacking your plants.
+All of this is done safely with a product that will not harm earthworms or other beneficial insects.

-- Crabgrass, Dallisgrass, Green Kyllinga, Nimblewil, Nutsedge, Thistle, and Stiltgrass Controls are spot-sprayed as needed.
+o Crabgrass, Nutsedge, Thistle, Dallisgrass, Nimblewil and Stiltgrass Controls is spot-sprayed

 1. If your lawn has received a ½ inch or more of rain after our service application, then the products are properly watered in.
-If there is no rainfall, then your need to apply a ½ inch of water; preferably before you mow your lawn, especially if you are not recycling the grass clippings.
+If there is no rainfall, then you need to apply a ½ inch of water;preferably before you mow your lawn, especially if you are not recycling the grass clippings.

 2. Be sure that your lawn is watered once a week if there is not measurable rainfall, and twice during prolonged hot spells — soaking the soil to a depth of 4 to 6 inches.

 3. Begin your watering program early before the lawn shows signs of stress, which means less water will have to be applied to replenish any moisture lost in the soil.

 4. Preferably water in the morning or early afternoon – just be sure that your lawn has time to dry out before evening.

 5. For my customers who have a sprinkler system, you will need to water three times a week